Background

 And a realistic view of the narcissist is that the narcissist is an infant who is petulant, obnoxious and seriously repulsive.

 But then it's too late.
-The victim had become a hostage and is captive to intermittent reinforcement and other techniques and training and so on and to the trauma- bonded shared fantasy, wherein she had become addicted to the whole of mirrors effect and to the dual mothership.
+The victim had become a hostage and is captive to intermittent reinforcement and other techniques and training and so on and to the trauma bonded shared fantasy, wherein she had become addicted to the whole of mirrors effect and to the dual mothership.

 The narcissist, like a spider, has captured her in his web.

 When the partner wakes up to the situation, when she sobers up, many partners walk away.

 Others who are weaker or perhaps have ulterior motives and hidden agendas, gold diggers, for example.
 So other partners don't walk away.
 They don't break up either because they don't have the moral spine to do so or because, as I said, they have good reasons to stay, money, for example.
-So what they do, they elope with other men, sometimes ostentatiously in order to triangulate and sometimes secretly and discreetly.

-But even when they covert narcissist or the cerebral narcissist finds out and even when it's done in his presence, these narcissists are too cowardly.
+But even when the covert narcissist or the cerebral narcissist finds out and even when it's done in his presence, these narcissists are too cowardly.
 They are ingratiating and they are also self-defeatist.

-The pessimists, they say, "What's the point of fighting?
+They're pessimists, they say, "What's the point of fighting?
 I'm going to lose."

-Remember that the covert narcissist has an inferior perception of himself, an inferiority complex, an active dead object.
+Remember that the covert narcissist has an inferior perception of himself, an inferiority complex, a bad object.

 So the covert narcissist and the cerebral narcissist do not regard themselves as attractive in any sense of the word and definitely realize that they're not able to satisfy the needs of a mature partner, especially the sexual needs of a mature partner and even the romantic or need for intimacy.